Ayub401/tf_idf-vectorizer/README.md

 ## tf_idf-vectorizer

-In this you can find the tf_idf implementation from scatch.
+In this repository you can find the tf_idf implementation from scatch.
+The code is well docomented so that anyone can understand each and every line of code.
 <font face='georgia'>

    <h4><strong>What does tf-idf mean?</strong></h4>